 There are a few walks you can do at Uluṟu but our pick of the bunch would be the 10.6km base walk, a 3.5 hour stroll that soaks up the magnitude and Aboriginal significance of the site.
 Prepare to be surprised by the intricacies of the rock, the variety of vegetation that surrounds it and waterholes within.
 Best to start early in the morning to avoid the high heat of the day!

 The Cultural Centre within the park is a must for visitors to understand the spiritual importance of this World Heritage Area through the eyes of the Traditional Custodians, the Anangu people.

-Often overlooked by its giant neighbour, Kata Tjuṯa (aka The Olgas) are a huddle of 36 enormous rocks only a 50km drive away from Uluṟu that have a network of walking trails woven through them.
-The Valley Of The Winds is a 3 hour walk and our top choice.
+Often overlooked by its giant neighbour, Kata Tjuṯa is a huddle of 36 enormous rocks only a 50km drive away from Uluṟu that have a network of walking trails woven through them.
+The Valley of the Winds is a 3 hour walk and our top choice.

 Day 5 – Uluṟu to Kings Canyon

 It’s a meaty drive up to Kings Canyon today so after a chilled brekkie get back on the highway the way you came before turning left onto Luritja Road.

 Next to the Kings Creek Station is a 2km dirt road down to the Wanmarra Community, where an enlightening Aboriginal cultural tour takes place.
 Called Karrke, this experience is like an hour turbo lesson in the ways the Traditional Owners have lived alongside the land for tens of thousands of years and continue to today.
 You’ll learn that the bush is a pharmacy, hardware store and pantry and their ingenuity and respect for nature is deeply humbling.
+(Karrke is restarting tours in February 2022.)

 Oh, and you’ll eat an obligatory witchetty grub!